 The world has become ugly and dark.
 Terrorist groups slaughter.
 The wealthy grow wealthier as the poor remain poor.
 The planet itself is slowly but surely dying off, we’re told.
 Our most precious resources are grown increasingly scarce.
-Our politicians follow the money instead of the heart.
-And for most of us that’s just the stuff we read about but don’t actually endure.
+Our best politicians follow the money instead of the heart.
+And for most of us that’s just the stuff we read about but don’t actually endure or see firsthand.
 What we do endure, we are stricken by our own ugliness: a broken friendship or lost love, self-doubt and indecision, self-righteous certainty in the places we actually should’ve been doubting, a fear of others or of self that cripples us or grows our hatred.
-These are the voices shouting at us from our computer screens and televisions to our parents and loved ones to our friends and enemies to our innermost thoughts plaguing us, weighing us down.
+These are the voices shouting at us from our computer screens and televisions to our parents and loved ones to our friends and enemies to our innermost thoughts plaguing us, weighing us, beating us down.
 It is a world without silence, these days, without respite.
-Instead, today’s world is one of loud extremes.
-There, on the fringes, voices from a small handful have pushed the moderate many to their own extreme – a world now of false dichotomies no one seems to notice – and the cycle only repeats.
+It’s one of loud extremes: There, on the fringes, voices from a small handful have pushed the moderate many to their own extreme – a world now of false dichotomies no one seems to notice – and the cycle only repeats.
 Honest concern with nuanced perspectives are lost to sound bites and memes that appeal instead to our emotions.
 Ideologies are dwindled down to 140-character barking – all context and concern washed out by our desire for the quick-and-the-easy.